Living On Campus

 The following is an abbreviated version of college policy 3910K.

-• The College prohibits employees, students and visitors from possessing, using or storing weapons on college property, except as herein provided.
+The College prohibits employees, students and visitors from possessing, using or storing weapons on college property, except as herein provided.
 For the purpose of this procedure, a “weapon” is any device designed to produce serious injury or death, or to intimidate, threaten, or endanger an individual, or any replica that a reasonable person might believe capable of producing serious injury or death.
 As used in this procedure, “weapon” includes, but is not limited to, firearms (including those air-powered as well as those using an explosive or gunpowder), stun guns, dart guns, dangerous chemicals, any explosive devices (including hand grenades, bombs, black powder, smokeless powder, percussion caps, friction primers, and pyrotechnic fuses and fireworks), knives, switchblades, daggers, swords, striking instruments (including clubs, truncheons, blackjacks, and metal knuckles), martial arts weapons (including nun chucks, ton Fas, staffs and throwing stars), bow & arrow, slingshots and paintball guns.
+Ammunition or any other projectile associated with any weapon above is not allowed to be stored in the residence halls or parking lot.

 Explosives and Fireworks